TshidisoMofokeng/acad_web/content/authors/admin/_index.md

 ---
-bio: Research interests include building econometric models in R and SAS as well short research notes on monetary and fiscal developments on the international economies.
+bio: Research interests include building econometric models in R and SAS as well short research notes on monetary and fiscal developments on global economies.
 education:
   courses:
   - course: BComHons in Econometrics (cum laude)